Massachusetts Lottery

 The Massachusetts Lottery was established on September 27, 1971, following the legalization of gambling by the Massachusetts General Court, the legislature of the Commonwealth.
-The Lottery is administered by a commission of 5 members, who include the Treasurer and Receiver-General (who serves as chairperson), the Secretary of the Massachusetts Department of Public Safety, and the Comptroller, who serve on an ex officio basis.
-The Governor appoints the other 2 members.
+The Lottery is administered by the Massachusetts State Lottery Commission.
 It is a member of the North American Association of State and Provincial Lotteries (NASPL) since 1972.

-As with most U.S. lotteries, the Bay State's lottery games require players to be at least 18 years old.
+As with most U.S. lotteries, lottery games in Massachusetts require players to be at least 18 years old.

 Drawings are broadcast on WBZ-TV (channel 4) the CBS-station in the Boston television market.

-Governance
+Massachusetts State Lottery Commission

 The Massachusetts Lottery is run by the Massachusetts State Lottery Commission (MSLC).
-The Commission is made up of a five-member commissioners that includes the state treasurer as chairperson, the secretary of public safety, the state comptroller, and two gubernatorial appointees.
-An Exec.
-Director is appointed by the State's Treasure albeit with the Governor of Massachusetts' approval.
-The Director of the Lottery reports directly to the Treasurer and Receiver General of the Commonwealth of Massachusetts who sits as the Chair of the MSLC.